Forest health and habitat

 Monitoring key habitat features

-This strategy investigates whether there is sufficient habitat features, in an appropriate configuration to ensure persistence of key fauna species.
-In addition, it will determine whether the Coastal IFOA conditions and protocols maintain sufficient resources through time to support ongoing viability of species.
-This will include three tasks:
+Monitoring is investigating whether the Coastal IFOA conditions and protocols provide sufficient habitat features in an appropriate configuration to ensure persistence of key fauna species through time to support ongoing viability of focal species.
+This includes three tasks:

 - a review of hollow use by key dependent fauna